 The undergraduate Teacher Education programs are built upon a strong liberal arts curriculum provided through the General Education Program (GEP) at Saint Joseph’s University.
 This enables students to integrate their understanding of interdisciplinary content with an understanding of child and adolescent learning.

-Students balance theory and practice in teaching related courses.
-Most education courses provide students with the opportunity to investigate theory and research while participating in field experiences in local schools.
+Students learn to integrate theory, research, and practice in teaching through coursework and field experiences.
+Most education courses provide students with this opportunity to integrate theory, research, and practice through field experiences in local schools.

 Learning Goals and Outcomes

 Goal 1: The student will demonstrate an understanding of learner development.

 Objective 1.1: The student will explain how learning occurs—how learners construct knowledge, acquire skills and develop disciplined thinking processes.

 Objective 1.2: The student will identify readiness for learning and explain how development in one area may affect performance in others.

 Goal 2: The student will demonstrate an understanding of learning differences.